25 Funniest Comedies on Netflix Canada You Need to Watch

 3 Idiots (2009)

-After clashing with an oppressive mentor at an Indian engineering college, the brilliant Rancho (Aamir Khan) suddenly disappears without a trace.
-Ten years later, his old buddies, Farhan (R. Madhavan) and Raju (Sharman Joshi), embark on a quest to find him, reminiscing about old times and paths not taken.
+After clashing with an oppressive mentor at an Indian engineering college, the brilliant Rancho (Aamir Khan) disappears without a trace.
+Ten years later, his old buddies, Farhan (R. Madhavan) and Raju (Sharman Joshi), embark on a quest to find him, reminiscing about paths not taken.
 Silly and unabashedly sentimental, 3 Idiots is a hilarious critique of India’s education system.

-New to Hindi-language cinema?
-We’ve rounded up the best Bollywood movies of all time!
+Discover the 10 best Bollywood movies of all time.